pellcorp/creality-wiki/docs/nozzle_wipe.md

 # Nozzle Wipe Support

+!!! danger

+    It can be dangerous to use a rear mounted nozzle wiper with a rear mounted probe, there is a strong likelihood of destroying the probe or damaging the printer!

 Simple AF does not package any predefined nozzle wipers but we do provide a [_SAF_NOZZLE_WIPE](custom_hooks.md) custom hook for that, and the `_SAF_NOZZLE_WIPE` will be passed the `EXTRUDER_TEMP` parameter from START_PRINT to give you a bit more flexibility for implementing your nozzle wiper macros.

-So for instance you could use the EXTRUDER_TEMP in the SAF_NOZZLE_WIPE macro like this:
+So for instance you could use the `EXTRUDER_TEMP` in the `_SAF_NOZZLE_WIPE` macro like this:

 ```
 [gcode_macro _SAF_NOZZLE_WIPE]